DJTakushi/djagnoTask/README.md

   [ ] API access
   [ ] keyboard shortcuts
 [ ] publish to some platform
-[x] tests
+  [ ] convert repo to a full project if Heroku requires it [x] tests
 [x] ~~import this markdown into "about" page~~ - no, about should be for presentation, not development.
 [ ] [package](https://docs.djangoproject.com/en/4.0/intro/reusable-apps/)